Efficient population coding of sensory stimuli: The optimal activation functions of a population of neurons are discrete

 we have

 which leads to

 Absorbing $ - \sum_{n_1=0}^{+\infty} L(n_1,\nu_1 T) = -1$ into $\lambda$, multiplying by $p(\nu_1)$, and integrating over $\nu_1$, we have $I_N + \lambda = 0$.
 As a result,

-Second, we need to prove that the above result (Eq.~\ref{eq:max_info_and_density_info}) will lead to a contradiction if the optimal tuning curve $F_1$ is continuous.
+Second, we need to prove that the above result (Eq.~\ref{eq:max_info_and_density_info}) will lead to a contradiction if the optimal activation function $F_1$ is continuous.
 From the discussion in the main text, this is equivalent to finding a paradox in

 Following the same procedure as in the main text, we can prove that if we write the Maclaurin series

 for any $n_1 \geq 1$, the sum of the coefficients of $\log (\nu T)$ terms in the $m^{th}$ derivative of $\widetilde i(\nu_1)$ is then $\sum_{n_1=1}^{+\infty}a_{n_1, m}\,j(n_1)$, where $j(n_1)$ is the minimal index of $k$ that makes $a_{n_1, k} > 0$.
 This follows the same formalism as Eq.
 22 in the main text, because the additional term here, $I_{N-1}^{\max}\, L(0, \nu_1T)$, does not contribute to $\log (\nu T)$ terms when it is written as a Maclaurin series. \\ \\ If Eq.~\ref{eq:info_density_const_N} were correct, all the derivatives of $\widetilde i(\nu_1)$ would be 0, and we would have